klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

                 }
             }

-            // Select the frist video stream from the list if no video stream is selected if (!isOneVideoSelected)
+            // Select the first video stream from the list if no video stream is selected if (!isOneVideoSelected)
             {
                 availableVideoStreams[0].isChecked = true;